rix0rrr/RC-5-Remote-Control-Codes/README.md

 Currently, the code compiles to a command-line tool that you can call for either receiving (and displaying the result on standard out) or reading from standard in and transmitting that code.

+The tool works at the level of transmitted system and command numbers.
+An overview of what command corresponds to what number, you'll need to find some other resource.